yashwanth-alapati/yashwanth-alapati.github.io/aboutme.md

 title: About me
 ---

-This is Yashwanth Alapati- I like to read, I like to think, I like to write.
-I'd say that's a pretty good summary of me.
-I spend my time building things, writing code , learning Math and a bit of Physics.
-Outside that- I enjoy lifting weights, going on Long runs and challenging myself with physical endeavours.
+I like to read, I like to think, I like to write.I'd say that's a pretty good summary of me.
+I spend most of my time building, writing code , learning Math and a bit of Physics.
+Outside that- I enjoy lifting weights, going on long runs and challenging myself with physical endeavours.

 The primary goal of this website is to share and timestamp my thoughts and ideas.
 I won't be using GPT, becuase writing is something I truly enjoy, so ignore the sloppy errors here and there!<br>

 **PS:** Content on this Website are my personal ruminations only.